 There is also some research that indicates masturbation, alone or with a partner, is a great risk reduction technique when one partner has a transmittable STI and others don’t.
 Promoting masturbation with partners rather than intercourse is starting to gain popularity in countries where HIV is prevalent as a way to encourage serodiscordant (one positive, one negative) couples to have sexual contact without the risk of transmission.

 Exploring Your Body and Your Pleasure Can Make You Better in Bed.

 Sexual arousal has countless physical health benefits – but that isn’t all.
 Although masturbation is often viewed as something to do to get off when you don’t have an active sexual partner, the past decade has undergone a shift in attitude to treating self-pleasure as a complementary act to sexy time with others.
 Masturbation can make you a more active, communicative, empowered sexual partner.

 Learning your body makes you better at telling others what feels good and what doesn’t.

 According to the American Sexual Health Association, “The more you explore and know your own body through masturbation, the clearer you can be about what kind of touch you enjoy.”
 Beyond that, people have started talking about the correlation between masturbation and higher levels of self-confidence, self-esteem, and body positivity, specifically for women around their bodies.

 The Big O: Overall Health!

-There is absolutely nothing wrong with your own pleasure being the reason you masturbate.
-All of the ancillary benefits are just the icing on the already delicious cake of auto-eroticism.
+The health benefits of masturbation abound for your body, self-esteem, and interpersonal relationships.
+However, don’t forget the best part about pleasuring yourself – it feels good!
+And, there’s absolutely nothing wrong with your own pleasure being the reason you masturbate.
+All of the ancillary health benefits of masturbation are just the icing on the already delicious cake of auto-eroticism.